 One year has passed since Fatima opened her shop in the market.
 She’s smiling from ear to ear.
 “I have two to three customers a day.
 I charge 150 to 300 Afs for every item of clothing I tailor.”
 Though in the beginning she didn’t have many customers as women in the city had yet to discover the market, business has since improved.

 “I am so glad.
 Before, my income wasn’t good at home and I always asked my husband to give me money if I wanted to buy something for myself.
 But now I go home in the evenings with money and on my way home I buy whatever I want for myself and the children.”
 They even hired a nanny to take care of the children while Fatima is working.

-Fatima also mentions that most market vendors in Badghis are men, and often women don’t feel confident enough to go to the market alone; they prefer when the man does the shopping.
-Coming to the women’s market, however, has allowed them the freedom to shop according to their own taste and style.
+Most market vendors in Badghis are men, and often women don’t feel confident enough to go to the market alone; they prefer when the man does the shopping.
+Coming to the women’s market, however, has allowed them to shop according to their taste and style.

-“When I was at home,” says Fatima, “I had to ask my husband to buy what my children and I needed.
+“When I was at home,” says Fatima, “I asked my husband to buy what my children and I needed.
 In the city each shop is in a different location, and I didn’t know the city very well.
 This market, though, has most of what women may need, like shoes, clothes, even ice cream and a private clinic.”
-She adds that they may even have an opportunity to establish a women’s gym and sports club, the first of its kind in the city – just imagine.
+She adds that, with continued World Vision support, they even have an opportunity to establish a women’s gym and sports club, the first of its kind in the city.